utsanjan/Github-Contribution-Bot/README.md

 [![](https://img.shields.io/github/languages/count/utsanjan/Github-Contribution-Bot?style=plastic)](https://github.com/utsanjan/Github-Contribution-Bot/search?l=shell)‎ ‎
 [![](https://img.shields.io/github/languages/top/utsanjan/Github-Contribution-Bot?color=light%20green&style=plastic)](https://github.com/utsanjan/Github-Contribution-Bot)‎ ‎ <br>

 **Does your GitHub Graph looks like a noob with a few number of Commits and Push?
 Do you want to have your contribution graph with lots of commit like pro, then this project is at your rescue.
-Manipulate your GitHub Contribution graph just like below...**<br>
+Manipulate your GitHub Contribution graph just like above.**<br>

 ## 🤓 Introduction